Skip to main content

 Shut Complacency Out of your Life

-Have you ever been totally content with the status quo, lacking the desire and hunger to do more than what is required to just get through?
+Have you ever been totally content with the status quo, lacking the desire and hunger to do more than is required to just get by?
 When you do not go beyond a certain expectation but just want to settle, that's when complacency sets in.

-Complacency is all around us and can exists in any area of our life especially when we give it the opportunity.
-It is the reason why it seems difficult to win honors in a field twice in a row and why its difficult for some persons to remain at the top of the mountain they've worked so hard to build and climb.
+Complacency is all around us and can exists in any area of our life we give it the opportunity to thrive.
+It is the reason why it seems difficult to win honors in a field twice in a row and why its difficult for some persons to remain at the top of a mountain they've worked so hard to build and reach.

 It usually happens after some successes, when you begin to feel comfortable and confident enough to stop working harder.
 Complacency is a state of mind where an individual gets too comfortable with his/her current state to even venture into a new project or take up new responsibilities.

-It is the absence of an urge in you to aim for more, dream bigger and refuse to settle for status quo.
-It is that point where we no longer grow but just simply maintain.
+It is the absence of the urge to aim for more, dream big and refuse to settle for the status quo.
+It is that point where one no longer grows but just simply does the barest minimum to maintain.

 According to Erin Falconer, complacency is like a rust out which is the slow death that follows when we stop making choices that keep life alive, the feeling of numbness that stems from taking the safe way, not accepting challenges but surrendering to the day to day routine.